Jens Söring: Media presence

 Jens Söring has published eight books and works as a speaker and consultant.
 After his deportation to Germany, he was a guest on numerous well-known German talk shows.
 In Germany, for legal reasons, he is not allowed to accuse his ex-girlfriend of the crime.
-Soering portrayed himself as a victim and critic of the system who defends himself against the injustice of the US justice system.
-In autumn 2023 Soering appeared in an exclusive “Netflix“-Special.
+Söring portrayed himself as a victim and critic of the system who defends himself against the injustice of the US justice system.
+In autumn 2023, Söring appeared in an exclusive Netflix special.

-German journalist Felix Jung wrote: "German talk shows such as “Markus Lanz”, the “NDR Talkshow” and “Stern TV” enable the convicted double murderer Jens Soering to present himself uncritically as a victim of US justice.
+German journalist Felix Jung wrote: "German talk shows such as Markus Lanz, the NDR Talkshow and Stern TV enable the convicted double murderer Jens Söring to present himself uncritically as a victim of US justice.
 Instead of critically questioning criminals, the media enables the opposite through their sensational reporting: a cult of personality that can be marketed in pop culture."

 Life in prison and writings

 Söring served his sentence at the Buckingham Correctional Center in Dillwyn, Virginia.
 While in prison, he converted from Buddhism to Roman Catholicism.
 Söring has published several books and articles while incarcerated.
 In 1995, he wrote Mortal Thoughts, describing it as "The autobiography of a young man imprisoned for a double-murder he did not commit."
 In 2007, his book The Convict Christ was awarded first prize by the Catholic Press Association of North America in the category, "Social Concerns."